Josehower/e-commerce-project/README.md

 3. Create a User and a Database for the project.

-4. Create a copy of the .env-example on the root of the project and modify it whit your credentials.
+4. Create a copy of the .env-example on the root of the project and modify it with your credentials.
 5. Rename this file to .env .
 6. On the command Line go to the project directory and run: